 Receiving treatment early on could slow the progression of MS.

-People experiencing mild flare-ups may not require medical attention, as the symptoms may go away without treatment.
+People experiencing mild flare-ups may not require medical attention as the symptoms could go away without treatment.
 However, anyone with more severe symptoms should see a doctor.

 Multiple sclerosis is a complex disorder that involves the immune system attacking the protective coating of nerves, forming areas of damage called lesions.